microsoft/CDM/schemaDocuments/readme.md

-### Click this image to explore the CDM entities using the Entity Navigator:
+### Click this image to explore the Common Data Model entities using the Entity Navigator:
 [![Click to Launch the Entity Navigator](NavSnip.jpg)](https://microsoft.github.io/CDM/)
 ---
-### Directory of CDM entities:
+### Directory of Common Data Model entities:
->Note: Entities with multiple rows in the index below indicate that there is a base version of the entity (first occurrence), as well as extended versions with additional attributes added (e.g.with Sales / Services / Marketing specific additions)
+> **Note**: Entities with multiple rows in the index below indicate that there is a base version of the entity (first occurrence), as well as extended versions with additional attributes added (e.g.with Sales / Services / Marketing specific additions)

 | Entity Name | Location: | Description | External Link |
 |:--- |:--- |:--- |:--- |